-Students who choose to turn in work late for reasons other than illness will receive a grade of "Incomplete" until work is submitted.
+Meeting deadlines is an essential life skill.
+Students who choose to turn in work late will receive a grade of "0" until work is submitted.
 Students will have until the next grading period or by the end of the unit, whichever is first to complete this work, with a 10% penalty.
 If the assignment is not turned in by the end of the grading period or by the end of the unit, students will earn a "0" on that assignment.